oidoid/mem/readme.md

 ## Fonts

 All characters in each font set appear below.
-Blank cels are missing (undefined) characters.
-The fonts are ordered from greatest to least line height with tie breakers going to greatest width then proportional font.
+Blank cells are missing (undefined) characters.
+The fonts are ordered from greatest to least line height with tie-breakers going to greatest width then proportional font.

 ### mem 5x6